28 January 2015

-If I therefore eat in a restaurant and suffer food poisoning I am entitled to bring a food poisoning claim against the restaurant.
+If you eat in a restaurant and suffer food poisoning you are entitled to bring a food poisoning claim against the restaurant.
 Evidence is of course vital and it is important that as much as possible is done immediately after any bout of food poisoning to preserve evidence.

-Equally if I have an allergy (of which I am aware and obscure allergies are unlikely to benefit from this argument), I should expect food manufacturers and suppliers to clearly label food stuffs and tell me of any potential risks that might cause me harm.
+Equally if you have an allergy, food manufacturers and suppliers should clearly label food and tell you of any potential risks that might cause you harm.

-If they do not, a criminal fine and civil liability can result as Michael has indicated in his blog.
+If they do not, a criminal fine and civil liability can be a consequence.

-For a free consultation about claiming compensation for food poisoning call our Personal Injury Solicitors 24/7 on freephone 0800 916 9046 or contact us online and we'll be happy to help you.
+For a free consultation about claiming compensation for food poisoning contact us here and we'll be happy to help you.